 Hikers planning to camp in the backcountry must obtain a backcountry camping permit.
 It is recommended that you make a reservation to secure a permit.
 Your permit reserves you a specific wilderness camping site for the night you want to stay.
-Firstcome, first-served permits (also known as walk-up permits) can be issued up to one day prior to your trip start date, or on the start date.
-Permits must be obtained in person at the Longmire Wilderness Information Center (7:30 a.m. - 5 p.m.), White River Wilderness Information Center (7:30 a.m. - 5 p.m.), or the Carbon River Ranger Station (hours vary, call in advance).
-There is no fee for a first-come, first-served permit.
+Free first come, first-served permits (also known as walk-up permits) can be issued up to one day prior to your trip start date, or on the start date.
+Permits must be obtained in person.
+In summer, they are available at the Longmire Wilderness Information Center, Paradise Wilderness Information Center, White River Wilderness Information Center or Carbon River Ranger Station.
+In winter, go to the Longmire Museum or Jackson Visitor Center.
 For more information, please call (360) 569-6650, visit nps.gov/mora or check at visitor centers.